areebarshad/multi-asset-portfolio-optimizer/plots/README.md

 # Plots Directory

-This folder contains plots generated from the Multi-Asset Portfolio Optimizer model.
+This directory contains plots generated from the Multi-Asset Portfolio Optimizer model.

 ## Folder Breakdown